kuzzleio/documentation-old/sdk-reference/source/includes/security/_security.md

     'content' => [
       // A "profile" field is required to bind a user to an existing profile 'profileIds' => ['admin'],
+      // You can also set custom fields to your user 'firstname' => 'John',
+      'lastname' => 'Doe'
     ],
     'credentials' => [
       'local' => [
         // The "local" authentication strategy requires a password 'password' => 'secretPassword',
-        // You can also set custom fields to your user 'firstname' => 'John',
-        'lastname' => 'Doe'
+        'lastLoggedIn' => 1494411803
       ]
     ]
   ];